Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Discussion

 The five values identified in \Cref{sec:values:five} generate tensions where pursuing one value constrains another (\Cref{tab:tensions}).
 These tensions are not design failures; they are structural consequences of pursuing multiple values simultaneously.
 We report the tensions with the strongest supporting evidence, not the full combinatorial set.

-Two additional tensions surface through the evaluative lens of long-term capability preservation (\Cref{sec:values:lens}).
+A separate question is whether short-term gains weaken long-term developer capability (\Cref{sec:values:lens}).
 A randomized controlled trial of 16 experienced developers across 246 tasks~\citep{becker2025measuring} found that AI tools made developers 19\% slower, despite a perceived 20\% improvement.
 A causal analysis of Cursor adoption across 807 repositories~\citep{he2026cursor} found that code complexity increased by 40.7\%.
 An EEG study of 54 participants~\citep{kosmyna2025brain} found that LLM users showed weakened neural connectivity that persisted after AI was removed.
 Researchers have proposed protocols for measuring cognitive offloading in AI-assisted programming, motivated by concerns that students using AI produce applications without understanding the underlying logic~\citep{aiersilan2026vibecheck}.
 These findings, combined with a 25\% decline in entry-level tech hiring between 2023 and 2024~\citep{rak2025aihiring}, suggest that the tension between capability amplification and long-term sustainability extends beyond individual productivity to the broader developer pipeline.
-This evidence motivates the evaluative lens but does not target Claude Code's architecture specifically; it applies to any agent system with bounded context and tool-use loops.
+This evidence motivates the long-term capability question but does not target Claude Code's architecture specifically.
+It is most relevant to agent systems that rely on bounded context, tool-use loops, and local generation decisions.